How to Start a Private Foundation in Toronto, Ontario

 How Much Does It Cost to Start a Private or Public Foundation?

 Starting a foundation in Canada involves some legal and administrative costs.
-If you choose to work with a lawyer expert in charity law, expect fees to range from $7,000 to $15,000 for comprehensive assistance throughout the setup process.
+If you choose to work with a lawyer experienced in charity law, expect fees to range from $7,000 to $15,000 for comprehensive assistance throughout the setup process.
+The figures below reflect 2025 estimates — government filing fees are subject to change, and you should confirm current rates with your lawyer or the applicable government registry.

 • Incorporating a Foundation: Incorporation fees for a non-profit foundation (whether private or public) typically range between $2,000 and $3,000 in legal fees.
-Additionally, you’ll need to pay government filing fees, which can range between $200-$250, depending on which provincial (or federal) jurisdiction the Foundation is incorporating in.
-A typical foundation can be incorporated in as little as 1-3 business days.
+Additionally, you will need to pay government filing fees, which can range between $200–$250, depending on which provincial or federal jurisdiction the foundation is incorporating in.
+A typical foundation can be incorporated in as little as 1–3 business days.

-• Application for Charitable and Foundation Status: Applying for charitable and foundation registration can take 6-8 months, depending on the complexity of the foundation’s operations and the CRA’s review process.
-However, most Foundations who are exclusively donating to other charities are registered within 3-4 months, on average.
+• Application for Charitable and Foundation Status: Applying for charitable and foundation registration with the CRA can take 6–8 months, depending on the complexity of the foundation's operations and the CRA's review process.
+However, most family and private foundations that are exclusively donating to other registered charities are approved within 3–4 months, on average.

 What Are the Benefits of Starting a Foundation in Canada?